Rideshare Questions

 What if I feel uncomfortable carpooling with a stranger?

-That's understandable, that's why we suggest that you meet potential carpool partners in a public place before you commit to carpooling.
+That's understandable, which is why we suggest that you meet potential carpool partners in a public place before you commit to carpooling.
 Meet, talk, and decide whether or not you would feel comfortable sharing a ride.
 If you still feel uncomfortable after meeting, you can simply choose not to pursue the rideshare arrangement.
 You are not obligated to carpool.
 Perhaps you could agree to a trial rideshare period to test the waters.
 If things don't work out, the rideshare arrangement ends, no strings attached.
 If the arrangement is mutually agreeable, you continue to rideshare.

 Are NH Rideshare participants screened?

 No, NH Rideshare does not screen participants.
 We do not run background checks on participants nor do we check for valid driver's licenses or assess insurance coverage.
 We recommend that you get to know your potential carpool matches and verify licensing, insurance and vehicle registration.
 It is up to you to determine whether or not you feel comfortable and want to be carpooling with someone.
-If you should experience problems with another program participant please feel free to contact our office so that we may make a note of any relevant issues.

 What do I say when I call people on my match list?